nleiva/ansible-links/README.md

 - [The Zen of Ansible](https://www.ansible.com/blog/the-zen-of-ansible): Based on [Timothy Appnel](https://github.com/tima)'s presentation at AnsibleFest 2022.
 - [Good Practices for Ansible](https://github.com/redhat-cop/automation-good-practices#good-practices-for-ansible---gpa): This document aims to gather good practices from the field of Ansible practitioners at Red Hat, consultants, developers, and others.
 And thus it strives to give any Red Hat employee, partner or customer (or any Ansible user) a guideline from which to start in good conditions their automation journey.

+### Performance
+- [ansible-trace](https://github.com/mhansen/ansible-trace): Visualise where time is spent in your Ansible playbooks: what tasks, and what hosts, so you can find where to optimise and decrease playbook latency.
+- [8 ways to speed up your Ansible playbooks](https://www.redhat.com/sysadmin/faster-ansible-playbook-execution): Integrate appropriate optimization techniques into your Ansible playbooks.
+- [5 ways to make your Ansible modules work faster](https://www.redhat.com/sysadmin/faster-ansible-modules): When it comes to complex and lengthy workflows, you need to consider how to optimize the way you use modules so you can speed up your playbooks.

 ## Ansible features
 ### Roles
 - [Include vs Import](https://www.ansiblejunky.com/blog/ansible-101-include-vs-import/)